codercoool/doggy/README.md

-Doggy, A handy dog! (read me will be updated more)
+Doggy, A handy dog that can do it all!
+This is inspired by Pogy.